 Now that you’ve looked over the most important factors that influence your decision to cut the cord, it’s time to talk logistics so you can cut the cord with confidence!

 Available to new customers upon account activation.
-One offer per customer.
-Must provide an email address and credit card.
-After 1 mo., you will be billed for Sling monthly at the everyday price unless you go online to cancel.
+One per customer.
+Must provide email address and credit card.
+Trial will end on the date that is 3 days following account activation or upon cancellation if subscription is cancelled prior to this date.
 Your account will be authorized to receive programming upon your first login.

 Cancel on Sling.com or visit help.sling.com to contact us.
 Programming fees are charged monthly in advance and no credits or refunds will be issued for partial or prepaid months after cancellation.